 The urban farms

-We may have more high-rise buildings than farmland, but that doesn’t mean farming isn’t possible.
 Many city-slicking green thumbs have taken to urban farming to grow their own food.
-Get the farm-to-table experience at eateries such as Edible Garden City and ‘modern-day kampung’ (a small village or community of houses) One Kind House, or try your hand at urban farming at Urban Farm and Barn.
+Get the farm-to-table experience at eateries such as Open Farm Community and ‘modern-day kampong’ (a small village) One Kind House, or try your hand at urban farming at Urban Farm and Barn.

 The scenic railway track